draven4s/movieesAPI/README.md

 # The backend movies API.
+This project uses EntityFramework and MYSQL to save data.
+So you need to host a MYSQL database if you want to run it.
+SQL file is attached in the repository.

 ## What it can do already:
   1. Get's the data from external API, if the data already doesn't exist in the database.
   2. Writes data that doesn't exist into the database so we don't need to make anymore API calls.